ZEISS/libczi/docs/source/pages/using_libCZI.rst

 The complete operation is depicted here:

-|multi-channel-composite from a (scaled) tile-composite| @image latex
-ScalingSingleChannelTileAccessor1.png “multi-channel-composite from a (scaled) tile-composite”
+|multi-channel-composite from a (scaled) tile-composite| ScalingSingleChannelTileAccessor1.png "multi-channel-composite from a (scaled) tile-composite"

 stream objects
 --------------